Trump got evicted from ‘the swamp.’ Some of his people are trying to stick around.

 “I had fish disappear,” he said.

 He spent those years tending to another fragile ecosystem, the Republican Party.

-He helped get the GOP out of debt when he took over as chairman in 2011, tried to expand the tent to more Hispanic and Black voters after an electoral drubbing in 2012, and although reluctant at first, became a vociferous Trump defender during the 2016 campaign before serving as his envoy to Establishment Washington when he took office.
+He helped get the GOP out of debt when he took over as chairman in 2011, tried to expand the tent to more Hispanic and Black voters after an electoral drubbing in 2012 and, although reluctant at first, became a vociferous Trump defender during the 2016 campaign before serving as his envoy to Establishment Washington when he took office.
 A consummate people-pleaser who became a popular party chair, Priebus soon found himself displeasing everyone: the Never Trumpers for standing by his man despite odious behavior; the MAGA crowd for never fully being one of them; and eventually the president, who ended his tenure with a tweet as Priebus sat in a waiting SUV on an airplane tarmac in a rain-soaked suit.

 Now, it’s Trump who has disappeared — from Twitter, and from Washington.
 Priebus remains, with a tank full of fellow survivors.